No Mercy (2002): Raw

+SmackDown

 On the October 24 episode of SmackDown!, the show's newest acquisition Big Show challenged Brock Lesnar for the WWE Championship at Survivor Series.
 Later that night, The Undertaker cut a promo, and showed his respect for Lesnar on their Hell in a Cell match at No Mercy.
 However, the promo was interrupted by Big Show, who attacked The Undertaker, and injured him by throwing him off the stage.
 Lesnar's manager Paul Heyman continuously advised Lesnar to get out of the title match against Big Show at Survivor Series because Heyman thought that Lesnar could not defeat Big Show, but Lesnar intended to wrestle Big Show.
 At Survivor Series, Big Show defeated Lesnar to win the WWE Championship, after Heyman betrayed Lesnar, and helped Big Show win the title.